01binary/360-video-pipeline/README.md

 I use Adobe Premiere Pro because I also need Photoshop and Illustrator so it's more cost efficient to use everything from Creative Cloud.

-* Create a new Premiere Pro project.
+* Create a new Premiere project.
 * Import stitched footage and place into `stitch` bin.
 * Create a new sequence from this footage.
 * Clip the footage to the exact beginning of the performance, and leave a few seconds after the performance to capture applause and the performer(s) thanking the audience.

-I never cut in the middle when recording performances, unless it's a reel for Instagram - see Encoding Flat Video section for more information about that.
+I never cut in the middle when recording performances, unless it's a reel for Instagram - see **Encoding Flat Video** section for more information about that.

 ## Mixing and Mastering Audio

-I work on the sound next as any performance should be enjoyable just by listening to it like it was on a radio:
+I work on the sound next as any performance should be enjoyable just by listening like it was on a radio:

 * Import audio from the external recorder into the `audio` bin and call it `ambient`.
 * Import audio from the board into the `audio` bin and call it `board`.
-* Place imported audio tracks into the stitch sequence.
+* Place imported audio tracks into the `stitch` sequence.
-* Sync imported audio tracks to audio from the camera's onboard mic by using the Premiere Pro sync audio feature, or manually if that doesn't work.
+* Sync imported audio tracks to audio from the camera's onboard mic by using the Premiere sync audio feature, or manually if that doesn't work.
 See [Synchronize clips in the Timeline panel](https://helpx.adobe.com/premiere-pro/using/synchronizing-audio-video-merge-clips.html#Merge%20clips%20in%20the%20Project%20panel).
 * Mute the camera audio track.
-* Mix the external audio sources, if more than one.
-If the audio from the board sounds great, the ambient mic recording can be discarded.
+* Mix the external audio sources.
 * Apply fade automation to the beginning and end of the video by using Easing curves, and add any necessary cross-fades between audio sources.
-* Apply one or more multi-band compressors if necessary to repair a mix with a bad spectrum balance.
+* Apply multi-band compressors if necessary to repair a mix with a bad spectrum balance.
 * Apply a loudness maximizer if necessary, and choose a setting to maximize left/right channels independently to ensure both channels are balanced in volume.
-* Apply a brickwall limiter to the entire audio track at -4 dB.
-The AAC audio codec that will be used for the final video works best when the audio does not peak too close to 0 dB.
+* Apply a brickwall limiter to the entire audio track at `-4 dB`.
+The AAC audio codec that will be used for the final video works best when the audio does not peak too close to `0 dB`.
-* Render audio for the entire sequence and import back into the project, also placing into the "audio" bin.
+* Render audio for the entire sequence and import back into the project, also placing into the `audio` bin as `render`.

 See [Premiere Pro audio plug-ins](https://helpx.adobe.com/premiere-pro/using/audio-effects-transitions.html) reference for more information.